awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-locationfsxwindows.md

 `User`  <a name="cfn-datasync-locationfsxwindows-user"></a>
 The user who has the permissions to access files and folders in the FSx for Windows File Server file system\.
+For information about choosing a user name that ensures sufficient permissions to files, folders, and metadata, see [user](create-fsx-location.html#FSxWuser)\.
 *Required*: Yes
 *Type*: String
 *Maximum*: `104`